Agate Street, Splottlands,

 The enormous Splott Cinema advertised “over 2,000 seats”, all of which were on one floor.

-It had begun in 1913 as a smaller 750 seat cinema which had been extended and modified in the 1920’s with a planned balcony which does not appear to have been completed.
+It had begun on 16th May 1913 as a smaller 750 seat cinema.
+It was extended and modified in the 1920’s with a planned balcony which does not appear to have been completed.

 The Splott Cinema proudly boasted that it was the first cinema to be built for “talking picture” in Cardiff.
-Sadly, it was also one of the first to close for bingo when the game was legalised.
+Sadly, it was also one of the first to close for bingo when the game was legalised in 1960.

-Unlike many early bingo halls, the Splott was very successful and continued in business, albeit under several owners/names.
-It was closed in June 2009.
+Unlike many early bingo halls, the Splott was very successful and continued in business, albeit under several owners/names, including a Top Rank Bingo Club, a Mecca Bingo Club.
+It was closed in June 2009 as a Rive Bingo Club.

 Just login to your account and subscribe to this theater